AnthonyPAlicea/anthonyalicea/sloptris/SPEC.md

 - [ ] The target rotates and translates with the piece; rotating a reviewed piece rotates its outline on the canvas with no lag or offset.
 - [ ] At lock, the target applies only if it fits inside the well without overlapping filled cells; otherwise the piece stays with no message.
 - [ ] Mutation can complete a row, and that row clears.
-- [ ] Board refactor triggers only from a piece rolled at streak 5+ and re-mutates every other intact slop piece against the live board.
+- [ ] Board refactor triggers only from a piece that rolled a mutation and re-mutates every other intact slop piece against the live board.
-- [ ] Building by hand resets the streak; auto-generate at deadline increments it.
+- [ ] The mutation chance depends only on the current sprint; building by hand or generating in a row does not change it.
 - [ ] `R` does nothing on hand-built pieces.
 - [ ] While `R` is held on a slop piece: no move, rotate, soft drop, or hard drop; gravity at 1200 ms per cell; the clock keeps running; status bar reads `reviewing.`
 - [ ] Charge accumulates one per row fallen while held, persists across releases, and reveals nothing before 6.